zulip/zulip/docs/subsystems/caching.md

   deactivated users.
-If one calls `get_active_user` to access a deactivated user, the right thing will happen, but if you call `get_user` to access that user first, then the `get_active_user` function will happily return the user from the cache, without every doing your more limited query.
+If one calls `get_active_user` to access a deactivated user, the right thing will happen, but if you call `get_user` to access that user first, then the `get_active_user` function will happily return the user from the cache, without ever doing your more limited query.

 So remember: Use separate cache key functions for different data sets,